darktable-org/dtdocs/content/preferences-settings/overview.md

 When opened from within the lighttable or darkroom views, the appropriate tab will be loaded by default to allow you to modify that view's settings.

-Any altered settings (i.e. those that differ from their default state) are highlighted in bold.
+Any altered settings (i.e. those that differ from their default state) are highlighted with a bullet beside them.
 If you change a setting that needs a restart to take effect, a message will appear as a reminder after you exit the preferences dialog.

-Double click on a setting's label to reset that setting to its default value.
+Double click on a setting's label to reset to its default value.

+The preferences dialog can be closed by clicking on the close button in your window manager or pressing the `Escape` key.